lucky-vers/Cryptonite-Taskphase/Phase 2/04 Forensics.md

                       the height
 ```

-`3201` in this means a height of `0x0132`.
+`3201` in this means a height of `0x0132` (306 in decimal).
 This is because the bitmap is a little-endian file format, with the least significant byte (LSB) stored first.
-So we change it to 1134 in hexdecimal, which turns out to be `0x46e`, or `6e 04` in little-endian form.
+So we change it to 1134 in hexdecimal, which turns out to be `0x46e`, or `6e04` in little-endian form.

 ```
 ~/Downloads $ xxd tunn3l_v1s10n.bmp | head -2